feisalmj/feisalmj/README.md

 - 👋 Hi, I’m @feisalmj
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Flutter , Laravel ,ReactNative and UI & UIX design
-- 🌱 I’m currently learning Fluttter
+- 🌱 I’m currently learning Nodejs and Angularjs
 - 💞️ I’m looking to collaborate on Various Projects
-- 📫 How to reach me +255746100999
+- 📫 How to reach me Email: Feisalmaulidjumbe@gmail.com | +255746100999 Both WhatsApp and Normal Calls